gbenatt92/ml_challenge/docs/INFRASTRUCTURE.md

 ![Flowchart](images/ml_challenge_solution_archtecture.png)

-* Data Ingestion: is as described previously
+* Data Ingestion: is as described previously, utilizing both
-* Feature Engineering: uses a combination of Dask, Pandas and Scipy.
+* Feature Engineering: uses PySpark to create the user-item matrix for the recommendation.
-* Algorithm: will be discussed in more detail soon, but it currently uses implicit and outputs a `.ndjson.xz` files containing the recommendations.
+* Algorithm: will be discussed in more detail at the algorithm document.
+* Evaluation: will be discussed in more detail at the evaluation document.